What Fits with Your Bike

 These installations can get a bit more complicated around the drop bar handlebars.
 It is not very easy to fit a normal throttle or ebrake lever on a drop-bar with bar-end shifters installed.
 Our usual solution involves the handlebob post to provide a mount for thumb throttles and auxiliary adjustment devices, and a tripwire for the ebrake cutoff.

 Thru-axle frames used to be just the domain of very high end downhill mountain bikes, but are now found across the board even in commuter bikes and road bikes.
-As usual, the ebike industry has been slow to keep up with the bike industry, and as usual at Grin we've been working hard to fix that.
+As usual, the ebike industry has been slow to keep up with the bike industry, and as usual at Grin we've been at the forefront of fixing that.

 Tadpole tricycles have two front wheels and one rear wheel, and usually feature a reclining seat position.
 The most common electrification is with a single rear hub motor which works well on setups that have derailleur gears.
 It's also possible to electrify the front wheels of many tadpole trikes using our All Axle hub motor and an appropriate single side adapter.